Top 10 V8 Supercars drivers

-Jamie Whincup (born 1983) is the only driver who has won six V8 Supercars championship titles.
+Jamie Whincup (born 1983) is the only driver who has won seven V8 Supercars championship titles.
 He started his winning streak in 2008, driving Ford Falcon for the Triple Eight Race Engineering.
 In 2009, Jamie repeated the triumph with the latest generation Falcon.
 From 2011 to 2014, Whincup rushed to four more titles driving Triple Eight’s Holden Commodore cars.
 The seventh title came in 2017, at the wheel od the #88 Red Bull Holden VF Commodore.

-Craig Lowndes (born 1974) is an absolute record holder with 104 V8 Supercar victories (since 2016) and is still active, so his record number could be even bigger in the future.
-His debut season in the Australian Touring Car Championship was 1996 and he immediately won the championship, driving for the Holden Racing Team.
+Craig made a debut in the Australian Touring Car Championship in 1996 and he immediately won the championship, driving for the Holden Racing Team.
 In 1996, he also won his first Bathurst 1000, together with Greg Murphy.

-Lowndes added two more titles (1998 and 1999), both with HRT, but also five more victories at Mount Panorama.
-From 2006 to 2008, he won three times in a row with Jamie Whincup in the Triple Eight’s Ford, in 2010 his partner in the Triple Eight’s Holden was Mark Skaife and finally, in 2015, Lowndes won alongside Steven Richards.
+Lowndes added two more titles (1998 and 1999), both with HRT, but also six more victories at Mount Panorama.
+From 2006 to 2008, he won three times in a row with Jamie Whincup in the Triple Eight’s Ford, in 2010 his partner in the Triple Eight’s Holden was Mark Skaife and finally, in 2015 and 2018, Lowndes won alongside Steven Richards.